 What You Need to Know About Correctional Officer Supervisor

-Occupation Description Directly supervise and coordinate activities of correctional officers and jailers.
+Correctional Officer Supervisor Example Directly supervise and coordinate activities of correctional officers and jailers.

-Correctional Officer Supervisor Responsibilities
+Life As a Correctional Officer Supervisor

 - Set up employee work schedules.

-What a Correctional Officer Supervisor Should Know
+Correctional Officer Supervisor Needed Skills

 Social Perceptiveness: Being aware of others' reactions and understanding why they react as they do.